HEAD COACH OWNED CAMPS & CLINICS: INSTITUTIONAL (updated 1.25.2021)

-The University of Kansas and Kansas Athletics permit the use of their facilities by a variety of institutional camps or clinics which are hosted by University of Kansas head coaches.
+The University of Kansas and Kansas Athletics, Inc. permit the use of their facilities by a variety of institutional camps or clinics which are hosted by University of Kansas head coaches, approved assistant coach designees and the Spirit Squad Coordinator.
 All athletic camps and clinics conducted on campus (or at Kansas Athletics’ facilities off campus) are considered to be private camps or clinics permitted to operate on a contractual basis, and, as such, are subject to the rules and regulations of Kansas Athletics, the University, and the State of Kansas.
 In addition to Athletics, University and State rules and regulations, camps or clinics must also comply with applicable Big 12 Conference and NCAA guidelines (see 13.12 in the NCAA Manual for relevant sports camps and clinics regulations).

 With approval from the Athletics Director and a signed No Fee Agreement with KU Licensing, the word “Kansas”, “KU”, and/or “Jayhawks” may be used in camp or clinic titles.

 Kansas Athletics personnel who wish to offer their skills or participate in institutional camp or clinic programs utilizing residence halls, intercollegiate athletic facilities and/or other facilities of the University of Kansas (or if off-campus, a camp defined as a University of Kansas institutional camp by the NCAA) may do so provided that the following requirements are met:

 ● Each camp and clinic, in advance, must be approved by the sport administrator and NCAA Compliance Office.